ATECoder/units-amounts/src/items/readme.md

 # About

-Arebis.UnitsAmounts is a .Net library for implementing strongly typed units and amounts.
+cc.isr.UnitsAmounts is a .Net library for implementing strongly typed units and amounts.

 More information is to be found in the original contribution at [Arebis Units Amounts].